 FDIC Financial Education Center

-There is a lot to learn about money, and as a bank, we know firsthand just how much.
-But you have to start somewhere, and that begins by educating yourself in doses so you don’t get overwhelmed and quit.
-That’s why we’re offering the Heartland Bank Money Matters Financial Education Center.
+There's a lot to learn about money - as a bank, we know firsthand just how much.
+But you have to start somewhere, and that begins by educating yourself in doses so you don’t get overwhelmed.
+That’s why we’re offering the Financial Education Center.

 This multimedia financial learning experience covers topics like: